Anomaly Enforced Gaplessness and Symmetry Fractionalization for $Spin_G$ Symmetries: Review of Anomaly Enforced Gaplessness on Spin Manifolds

 {\bf Result of \cite{Cordova:2019bsd,Cordova:2019jqi}:} Consider a $d$-dimensional theory $\CT_d$ with a discrete, abelian symmetry group $G$ which has an anomaly polynomial given by $\omega_{d+1}(A)\in H^{d+1}(BG,U(1))$.
 Let us consider turning on background gauge fields for $G$, which we denote $\{A\}$ -- i.e. we couple to a principal $G$ bundle $P$.
 Take the $(d+1)$-dimensional manifold $N_{d+1}=S^{p+1}\times S^{d-p-1}\times S^1$ where we additionally twist $P$ along the $S^1$ factor by an element $g\in G$: $N_{d+1}^{(g)}=(S^{p+1}\times S^{d-p-1})\rtimes_g S^1$.
 If \eq{ {\rm exp}\left\{2\pi i \int_{N_{d+1}^{(g)}}\omega_{d+1}(A)\right\}\neq 1~, } then there is no unitary, symmetry preserving TQFT with anomaly $\omega_{d+1}(A)$.
 In particular, this means that the theory cannot flow to a symmetry preserving gapped unitary TQFT. \\ ~\\

 This result can be proven as follows. \\

 Consider a $d$-dimensional unitary TQFT.
 First note that unitary TQFTs are by definition reflection positive \cite{Freed:2016rqq}.
 This means that for any $d$-manifold $X_d=\overline{Y_d}\#Y_d$ that $Z[X_d]\geq0$ where $\overline{Y_d}$ is the orientation reversal of $Y_d$.
 This can be seen from the fact that the path integral on $Y_d$ defines a state $\big{|}Y_d\big\rangle$ which is an element of the Hilbert space $\CH_{\partial Y_d}$ defined on $\partial Y_d$ which allows us to write \eq{ Z[X_d]=\big\langle Y_d\big{|}Y_d\big\rangle\geq0~, } by unitarity.
+In particular, any unitary TQFT has the condition that $Z_{\rm TQFT}\big[S^d\big]> 0$.
+Using the fact that $S^d$ can be decomposed by cutting along the equator, $S^d=\overline{D^d}\#D^d$ where $D^q$ is the $q$-dimensional disk, we see that \eq{ Z\big[S^d\big]=\big\langle 0\big{|}0\big\rangle~. } We will choose to normalize the vacuum state $|0\rangle$ (or equivalently add counter terms to the action) such that $Z_{\rm TQFT}\big[S^d\big]=1$.